Skip to content

 1. Energy tracking resets (new bucket starts at 0 kWh)

-2. The soft limit recalculates based on a full hour of remaining time
+2. The hourly safe pace recalculates based on a full hour of remaining time

-3. Devices that were shed may become eligible for restoration
+3. Devices that were limited may become eligible to resume

 4. Any "hourly budget exhausted" state is cleared